cdnnnn/cdn/file.md

                                     the wrapper (and the inputs themselves) keeps clicks here from also toggling the card's selection via the outer onClick. */}
-                                {/* Per-model retry/timeout — only rendered when the user has chosen "Individually" mode (in "Apply to all" mode, the shared config above the grid covers every selected model, so no per-card panel is needed at all).
-Rendered for every card — not just selected ones — and hidden via visibility (not conditional rendering) when the card isn't selected, so every card reserves the same height up front instead of growing/shrinking (and reflowing the whole grid row) as cards get selected or deselected. stopPropagation on the wrapper (and the inputs themselves) keeps clicks here from also toggling the card's selection via the outer onClick. */}
+                                {/* Per-model retry/timeout — only rendered once the card is selected AND the user has chosen "Individually" mode (in "Apply to all" mode, the shared config above the grid covers every selected model, so no per-card panel is needed at all).
+Unselected cards stay compact since this only exists in the DOM for selected ones — &__grid's
+                                    align-items: start keeps the taller selected card from stretching its unselected neighbors in the same row. stopPropagation on the wrapper (and the inputs themselves) keeps clicks here from also toggling the card's selection via the outer onClick. */}
-                                {draft.retryConfigMode === 'individual' && (
+                                {on && draft.retryConfigMode === 'individual' && (
                                   <div
-                                    className={`${styles['ev__mcard-retry']} ${!on ? styles['ev__mcard-retry--placeholder'] : ''}`}
+                                    className={styles['ev__mcard-retry']}
                                     onClick={(e) => e.stopPropagation()}
                                     onKeyDown={(e) => e.stopPropagation()}
                                   >